jhpyle/docassemble/_docs/fields.md

   ...
 {% endhighlight %}

-This enables you to use tables in your `review` block.
-Ordinarily, tables are always undefined (so that their contents always reflect the current state of the list, so a `review` block would never display them.
+This enables you to use tables on your `review` screen.
+Ordinarily, tables are always undefined (so that their contents always reflect the current state of the list, so a `review` screen would never display them.

-### <a name="resume button label"></a>Customizing the Resume button
+### <a name="resume button label"></a>Customizing the Resume Button

-By default, the `review` block puts a "Resume" button at the bottom of the screen.
-If you want the label on the button to be something other than the word "Resume," add a `resume button label` modifier.
+By default, the `review` screen puts a "Resume" button at the bottom of the screen.
+If you want the label on the button to be something other than the word "Resume," add a `resume button label` component.

 {% include side-by-side.html demo="resume-button-label" %}

 However, if `review` is used with `field`, a "Continue" button is used.
-The "Continue" button can be customized using the modifier [`continue button label`].
+The "Continue" button can be customized using the component [`continue button label`].

-### <a name="review auto"></a>Why can't `review` blocks be automatically generated?
+### <a name="review auto"></a>Why Can't `review` Screens be Automatically Generated?

-The list of variables to display to the user in a `review` block needs to be specified by the interview author.
+The list of variables to display to the user on a `review` screen needs to be specified by the developer of the Steward.
 There are several reasons why this needs to be done manually as opposed to automatically:

-1. Variables in your interview may be interdependent.
-You do not necessarily want to allow the interviewee to edit any past answer at will because this may result in internal inconsistencies or violations of the logic of your interview.
+1. Variables in your DALang may be interdependent.
+You do not necessarily want to allow the interviewee to edit any past answer at will because this may result in internal inconsistencies or violations of the logic of your Steward.
 For example, if your interview has a variable called `eligible_for_medicare`, which is set after the user answers a series of questions, you would not want the user to be able to go back and set his or her age to 30, at least not without a reconsideration of the definition of `eligible_for_medicare`.
-Therefore, it is important that the interview author control what the user can edit.
+Therefore, it is important that the developer of the Steward control what the user can edit.
-2. A list of answers already provided might not be user-friendly unless the interview author presents it in a logically organized fashion.
+2. A list of answers already provided might not be user-friendly unless the developer of the Steward presents it in a logically organized fashion.
 The order in which the questions were asked is not necessarily the most logical way to present the information for editing.